transdigiware/blockchain/howto/ibp-console-create-app.md

 The Hyperledger Fabric [Transaction Flow](https://hyperledger-fabric.readthedocs.io/en/release-1.4/txflow.html){: external} spans multiple components, with the client applications collecting endorsements from peers and sending endorsed transactions to the ordering service.
 The connection profile provides your application with the endpoints of the peers and ordering nodes that it needs to submit a transaction.
 It also contains information about your organization, such as your Certificate Authorities and your MSP ID.
 The Fabric SDKs can read the connection profile directly, without you having to write code that manages the transaction and endorsement flow.

 In order to take advantage of the [Service Discovery](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-overview.html){: external} feature of Hyperledger Fabric, you must configure anchor peers.
 Service discovery allows your application to learn which peers on the channel outside your organization need to endorse a transaction.
 Without service discovery, you will need to get the endpoint information of these peers out of band from other organizations and add them to your connection profile.
 For more information, see [Configuring anchor peers](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-channels-anchor-peers).

+To configure your client application to use Service Discovery, when you start your gateway with the `gateway.connect()` call you need to set the queryHandlerOptions to `strategy: DefaultQueryHandlerStrategies.MSPID_SCOPE_ROUND_ROBIN`.
+This configuration ensures that requests from the client application are distributed across available peers.
+See [DefaultQueryHandlerStrategies](https://hyperledger.github.io/fabric-sdk-node/release-1.4/module-fabric-network.html#.DefaultQueryHandlerStrategies__anchor) in the Node SDK documentation for more information.
+{: tip}

 Click the **Organization MSP** tile for the organization that your client application will interact with.
 Click **Create connection profile** to open a side panel that allows you to build and download your connection profile.